shivangisharma2151-ship-it/shivangisharma2151-ship-it/README.md

 ## 🧑‍💻 About Me

-I'm **Shivangi**, a Computer Science student passionate about building useful software and exploring emerging technologies.
+I'm **Shivangi Sharma**, a Computer Science student passionate about building useful software and exploring emerging technologies.

 - 🔭 Currently working on software & AI projects